 - 1. Pursue all available funding sources for bikeway projects. - 2.
-Promote a comprehensive cohesive network of bicycle paths, lanes, and routes that accomplishes the following objectives: - a.
-Connects the four commercial centers in Willamette, Bolton, Robinwood, and Tanner Basin. - b.
+Promote a comprehensive and cohesive network of bicycle paths, lanes, and routes that accomplishes the following objectives: - Connects the mixed-use commercial centers in the Willamette, Bolton, Robinwood, and Savanna Oaks neighborhoods. - b.
 Integrates with regional bicycle routes that traverse West Linn. - c.
 Provides connections to schools, recreation facilities, community centers, and transit facilities. - Provide striped and signed bicycle lanes on all arterial and collector roadways consistent with the policies of the Transportation System Plan and the 2013 West Linn Trails Plan. - 4.
-Require new commercial, industrial, and institutional development to provide onsite facilities for bicycle parking and storage. - 5.
-Design new streets and retrofit older streets to enhance safety for bicyclists using the roadways.
+Require new commercial, industrial, and institutional development to provide onsite facilities for bicycle parking and storage. - Design new streets and retrofit older streets to enhance safety for bicyclists using the roadways.